huaweicloud/terraform-provider-huaweicloud/docs/data-sources/er_attachments.md

 * `name` - (Optional, String) Specifies the name used to filter the attachments.

+* `resource_id` - (Optional, String) Specifies the associated resource ID used to filter the attachments.

 * `status` - (Optional, String) Specifies the status used to filter the attachments.
   The valid values are as follows:
   + **available**